OUR IMPACT

 Penn State University researchers interviewed Explorers who went on expedition with us over 20 years ago to see what impact this experience has had on their adult lives.
 “This study provides evidence that these long-term influences of expedition experiences can be long-lasting and significant in participants’ lives.”
 (Ramírez Cañas, 2019)

 Studies have found that our expeditions produce profound emotional responses.
-A period of post-expedition adjustment indicated by all participants indicated “changes or examination of values during the expedition experience.”
+A period of post-expedition adjustment indicated by all participants showed “changes or examination of values during the expedition experience.”
 (Allison et al., 2011)

 A study on our Greenland 2003 expedition showed significant changes in positive behaviours such as setting priorities, achieving goals, and solving problems efficiently.
 These behaviours remain core desired outcomes for us.
 (Stott & Hall, 2003)